-Camille Hildebrand is a native of the San Francisco Bay Area and has over five years of combined personal and professional experience in the field of addiction treatment.
-Prior to creating Avery Lane, Camille worked in various job roles within other gender-specific substance abuse programs.
-She brings a wealth of knowledge to creating a program that encourages and supports long-term sobriety and recovery for women.
-Through her personal and professional experience with substance abuse and addiction, Camille has dedicated herself to helping every individual who is struggling, and helping to show them the path to the life they want for themselves.
+Camille Hildebrand is a native of the San Francisco Bay Area and has 10 years of combined personal and professional experience in the field of addiction treatment.
+Prior to creating Avery Lane, Camille worked in various roles within gender-specific substance abuse programs.
+She brings a wealth of knowledge into creating a program that encourages and supports women seeking long-term sobriety and recovery.
+Through her personal and professional experience with substance abuse and addiction, Camille has dedicated herself to helping every individual who is struggling and helping to show them the path to the life they want for themselves.

-Since she entered the treatment industry, Camille has committed herself to continuing her education in order to earn her Bachelors and Master’s degree in Psychology.
-When Camille is not working at Avery Lane or on her degree, she is seen volunteering in high schools in Marin County, sharing her story and helping build drug and alcohol awareness programs.
+Camille graduated Summa Cum Laude from Dominican University with a degree in Psychology.
+She received 2 high honors awards and won the thesis award for her research on women's birthing experiences.
+Camille is committed to advancing her education and is currently pursuing a Master’s degree.
+When Camille is not working at Avery Lane or on her education, she is seen volunteering in high schools in Marin County, sharing her story and helping build drug and alcohol awareness programs.

 Dr. Smith is recognized as a national leader in addiction medicine, the psychopharmacology of drugs, new research strategies in the management of drug abuse problems, and the treatment of adolescent substance abuse.
 He is the founder of the Haight Ashbury Free Clinics of San Francisco and has been honored as one of the “Best Doctors in America”.
 Dr. Smith is a distinguished fellow and past president of the American Society of Addiction Medicine, past president of the California Society of Addiction Medicine, past medical director for the California State Department of Alcohol and Drug Programs, and past medical director for the California Collaborative Center for Substance Abuse Policy Research.
 Current appointments include chair of addiction medicine for Alta Mira Treatment Centers and medical director for Center Point.
 Dr. Smith is also an adjunct professor at the University of California, San Francisco.